 - Department's Instructions to U.S. Consuls, 1800-1906:

 These records are arranged for the most part chronologically, except for the years 1835-74, which are arranged by geographic area and thereunder chronologically.
 The records for the period 1801-1834 are available on microfilm (M-78, 7 rolls).
 The records dating after 1834 have not been microfilmed.
 Instructions for the period 1789-1800 are found in the Diplomatic Instructions and in the Domestic Letters.

-These records are arranged by name of city in which the consulate was located and thereunder chronologically.
+These records are arranged by the name of city in which the consulate was located and thereunder chronologically.
 There is a separate microfilm publication for each city in which the United States had consular representation.

 - Notes from the Department to Foreign Consuls in the United States, 1853-1906: